-The Great River Road along Lake Pepin has been known for its scenic drives, soaring bluffs and quaint villages.
+The Great River Road along Lake Pepin is known for its scenic drives, soaring bluffs and quaint villages.
 The stretch from Bay City to Pepin is lovingly referred to as “The West Coast of Wisconsin”, with its majestic vistas and charming, almost maritime feel of its villages.
-There has long been a few well-known dining stops along the beautiful roadway, but it has now become a serious foodie destination with world class, award winning spots that make the trip worth a few days of gastronomic exploration.
+There have long been a few well-known dining stops along the beautiful roadway, but it has now become a serious foodie destination with world-class, award-winning spots that make the trip worth a few days of gastronomic exploration.
 Start at the top of Lake Pepin and work your way down for truly exquisite foodie experiences.
 The start of the trail is approx. 60 miles from Minneapolis on one of the most beautiful stretches of the Mississippi River along the shores of Lake Pepin.

 1. Chef Shack

 Tucked off WI Hwy 35 in Bay City you will find Chef Shack.
 Carrie Summer and Lisa Carlson crafted this delightful “Ranch Rustic Country French” inspired weekend dining spot to entertain guests with exquisite food, influenced by their travels, but always based in extraordinary French based technique.
 The wine list is top notch, as are the cocktails.
 And do not miss the desserts, all handcrafted in house by Chef Carrie.
 Chef Lisa has been a multi-year Semifinalist for the James Beard Award.
 Chef Shack has been named one of

 the 50 best Minneapolis restaurants by Mpls.
 St Paul Magazine and is a Travel and Leisure favorite.

 6379 Main St, Bay City, WI 54723